 As always, we continue to work closely with other dedicated UO staff, as well as off-campus agencies, businesses and housing providers, to promote safety in our community and prioritize the health and well-being of our students.
-We have demonstrated through our work at the UOPD that we have committed to former President Barack Obama's Executive Order on 21st century policing.

-We hope all students, employees, families, community members, alumni and all other stakeholders will share with us their needs, concerns, ideas, and commitment to this great university.
-Please join us.
+We hope all students, employees, families, community members, alumni and other stakeholders will share with us their needs, concerns, ideas, as well as our commitment to this great university.
+Having been the long-distance parent of a college student, I am familiar with some of the challenges you face, so please know that I am here for you.
+I am typically available 24/7, via cell phone at 541-606-4469.